PeterJeff/DoxyRegen/README.md

 * `doxyRefresh.doxygenPath`: Path to the Doxygen executable
 * `doxyRefresh.doxyfilePath`: Path to the Doxyfile configuration file
 * `doxyRefresh.watchPatterns`: Array of glob patterns for files to watch for changes (defaults to `["**/*.cpp", "**/*.h"]`)
+* `doxyRefresh.outputDirectory`: Optional output directory for Doxygen documentation (if not set, uses the directory specified in Doxyfile)

 ## Usage